AlbatrossAutomated/tumbleweed_gdax/README.md

 * If set to `true` and coverage proves inadequate to the point where all tradable funds end up in pending sell orders, the option to give the hoarded gains to Tumbleweed for leveraging would be on the table.

-**`BC_STASH`**
-Float (default is 0.0): A percent of per sell profit as decimal, 0.0 to 1.0.

-* For example, if this was set at 20% and quote profit (USD) was $0.05, then $0.01 worth of the base currency will not be included in the sell order quantity, and quote profit would be $0.04.
-If 100% of profit is realized in the base currency then costs of the buys should equal revenue of the sells.

 **`ORDER_BACKFILLING`**
 Boolean (default is `false`): If the trader is stopped or crashed, and the price has